 Upon winning this award, Jim expressed “I was totally surprised and honored to join such a great group of inductees.
 Not only has this group had a significant impact on the ADSC, but more importantly they have greatly aided our industry.
 I am truly blessed to join this great group of individuals.”
 Jim continued to thank all who had a part in the selection process.

-Commenting on Jim’s induction, Mike Moore, CEO ADSC, stated, “Jim is not only a great ambassador of ADSC, he is an ambassador to his company and the industry he has served throughout his years.
+Commenting on Jim’s induction, Mike Moore, CEO of ADSC, stated, “Jim is not only a great ambassador of ADSC, but he is also an ambassador to his company and the industry he has served throughout his years.
 He demonstrates the type of commitment and dedication that produces valuable results.”

 About ADSC and the Hall of Fame